Mivik/GetDex/README.md

 GetDex is designed as a Xposed plugin to dump dex, which can also fix dex opcodes that are replaced with nop.

-Before starting, you should have either [Xposed](https://github.com/rovo89/XposedInstaller) or [EdXposed](https://github.com/ElderDrivers/EdXposedManager) installed on your phone. **Since GetDex is only desinged for ART-supported android versions, I recommend EdXposed since Xposed has incomplete support on these android versions.**
+Before starting, you should have either [Xposed](https://github.com/rovo89/XposedInstaller) or [EdXposed](https://github.com/ElderDrivers/EdXposedManager) installed on your phone. **Since GetDex is only desinged for ART-supported android versions, I recommend EdXposed since Xposed has instable support on these android versions.**

 Until now, GetDex is only tested in Android 10.0.